FlameFractal/blog/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
+Wait, what?

+- This page is supposed to talk about me?
+- Add something else here probably later
-- I'm extremely loyal to my family
+- Like my habit of forgetting
+  1. cheeky
+  2. i like it

 What else do you need?

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+To be honest, I'm having some trouble remembering right now, so why don't you just talk directly to me **[_here_]**(emailTo:vishg8@outlook.com) and I will answer **all** your questions.